tube42/tweeny/README.rst

 Thread safety
 ~~~~~~~~~~~~~
 Tweeny is NOT thread safe.
 Modifying tweens from multiple threads will result in weird crashes :(

+In fact, you can crash most examples by

 Garbage collection
 ~~~~~~~~~~~~~~~~~~